-Curriculum Content
+Curriculum content

-Art and Design encompasses a broad range of approaches and activities with varied and diverse approaches to study.
-Centres are able to adopt a flexible and broad approach that allows them to play to their strengths in terms of facilities and experience within the available specialist teaching staff.
+Art and design encompasses a broad range of approaches and activities to study.
+Centres are able to adopt a flexible and broad approach that allows them to play to their strengths in terms of facilities and specialist teaching experience.
 Centres are encouraged to design their own course within the requirements of the syllabus.
 All candidates should be reminded that, whatever their area of study, they will be assessed against the same four assessment objectives and should evaluate their work/output to ensure that these requirements are met.

-However, in order to encourage candidates to clarify progression routes into higher education vocational sectors and employment patterns, there are five areas of study (these are also the titles of Endorsed courses), which mirror those in place at receiving institutions.
+However, in order to encourage candidates to clarify progression routes into higher education, vocational sectors and employment patterns, there are five areas of study (these are also the titles of endorsed courses), which mirror those in place at receiving institutions.
 Areas of study describe a field of practice.
 A specialism is a discrete topic or sub-section within an area of study.

-Areas of study
+Each area of study might include a number of different specialisms.